 The family is a common example.
 A man attends to his wife and kids.
 Their welfare is chief among his considerations.
 In fact, a man’s welfare is secondary such that he would sacrifice it for the good of the family if it became necessary.
 A boy can’t relate to this thought process.
 His concept of being a part of something bigger than himself to which he is expected to contribute is weak or non-existent.
 There are many examples in addition to family and romantic relationships.
 I know many single, unmarried guys who are highly motivated by a desire to add value to their family, friends, and communities.
 If boyhood is the taking stage, then manhood is the giving stage.

 A boy becomes a man when he goes from searching only for what he can take from the world to looking for ways he can give to the people closest to him.

 I’m not suggesting a man doesn’t look out for his own interests.
 The difference is a man recognizes that his interests are inextricably connected to the interests of other people.
 I recall Hall-of-Fame Defensive End Michael Strahan, when asked on TV about an award he had won, said something to the effect of “It meant nothing until I handed it to my mother.”
 This quote captures what being a man is all about–measuring individual success by the effect it has on those closest to oneself.

 A team gives a man purpose in life.
 Something greater than himself worth fighting for–a why behind his life’s occupation.
 Having a why actually makes a man more masculine even by traditional standards.
 There’s only so much an individual will do for himself, but when you put him on the right team, his fighting spirit exponentially increases.
-In fact, I know many fathers who wouldn’t think twice about running into a burning building for their children.
+In fact, I know many fathers who wouldn’t think twice about running into a burning building for their children — or working long hours and making small sacrifices on a daily basis.
 That is evidence that a maturation process has taken place.
 That is manly behavior.